 Lake Norman State Park is open in Phase 2 N.C. order, extended through September 11.
 Trails, bathrooms, and boat ramps will be open.
 The Visitors Center will be open limited hours from 9:00 a.m. to noon and 1:00 to 3:00 p.m.

-However, the Visitors Center, swim beach, boat rentals, concessions, and camping facilities are still closed.
+However, the Visitors Center, swim beach, boat rentals, facility rentals, and concessions are still closed.

 Please maintain social distancing and walk single file when passing.
 Only gatherings of 10 or fewer people are allowed.
-Wearing a face covering is recommended anywhere 6 feet of distancing is unavailable, according to the Phase 1 order.
+Wearing a face covering is recommended.

 Do not enter restrooms until others have cleared out.
 Touch as few surfaces as possible.
 Wash or sanitize your hands before, during, and after your visit.